juanfonsecasolis/juanfonsecasolis.github.io/README.md

 Welcome to my portfolio.
 At this site, you can get information about the content I've written.

 ## Interests
-Mathematical signal processing, digital audio processing, software quality control and assurance, audio/video quality of experience (QoE), pattern recognition, and healthcare wearables.
+Mathematical programming models for software quality control, objective assessment of speech and audio quality, mathematical signal processing, digital audio processing, pattern recognition, and healthcare wearables.

 ## Blog
 * 6 Sep 2020 >> [Pairwise testing](blog/JFonseca.pairwisetesting.html)